Enjoy South Florida's pure tropical sunshine, remarkable blue skies and warm Caribbean waters.

-Village Yoga will be offering workshops, classes and retreats in yoga, health and wellness.
+Yoga on Breakers will be offering workshops, classes, and retreats in yoga, health, and wellness.
 Please leave us your email to be in the know!
 Also, if you are an instructor or facilitator in yoga, health or wellness and would like a beautiful space to conduct your program, contact us.

 Fort Lauderdale, FL 33304